 Do you like observing nature?
 Then make your observations count!
 The City Nature Challenge is a friendly worldwide competition among cities to see whose residents can spot and identify the most wildlife.
-Join the City Nature Challenge and become a community scientist!
-Continue reading below to learn more!
+Join the CNC April 26-29 and become a community scientist!
+Continue reading below or watch this video to learn more

 possible while engaging in community science.
 Using a free app called iNaturalist, anyone can